AasawariM/UnityProjects/Automatic Door System/Script_Rotation/README.md

 Attach script:
 door_rotate.cs
-add audio open and close from assets in inspector. add rigidbody  with Constraints all checked.
+add audio open and close from assets in inspector. also add Door with knob (entire object) for door varible in inspector(door script) add rigidbody  with Constraints all checked.

 2. very important for door to move out from the door => remove mesh collider from the frame